 Binary Search Trees

-A binary search tree is a special implementation of a binary tree and are commonly used for tree interview questions.
-As with a binary tree, each node can have at most two children.
-Additionally, we call it a "search" tree because build it get fast data access in O(log n) time.
+A binary search tree is a special implementation of a binary tree and is commonly used for tree interview questions.
+Just like a standard binary tree, each node can have at most two children.
+Additionally, we call it a "search" tree because it gets fast data access in O(log n) time.

 |Big O Complexity|